 Most of FCL's support to clients has included a significant proportion of hardware 'hands-on' work.
 Laboratory based work has been necessary to verify performance to specification, to solve issues and to trial various improvement options.
 The following paragraphs describe some examples..

 FCL has significant experience at RF and microwave frequencies with microstrip, stripline, co-planar waveguide (CPW) and combinations of these.
-For the lower frequencies at VHF and UHF, the PCB dielectric substrate has usually been the industry standard type FR4.
-Many of these were multi-layer architectures, sharing RF/microwave, DC and high speed digital circuits with suitable provision to minimise interference between them.
-In fact, it has been surprising how adequate FR4 has been for many clients' hardware realisations even up to a few gigahertz.
+For frequencies even into the gigahertz region, the PCB dielectric substrate is often a type based on the industry standard FR4, of which there are now many 'refinements' like finer and more even fibre weave and better (lower loss) substrate materials.
+Many of these are multi-layer architectures, sharing RF/microwave, DC and high speed digital circuits with suitable provision to minimise interference between them.
+In fact, it has been surprising how adequate basic, low cost FR4 has been for many clients' hardware solutions.
 Being much cheaper to produce than the dedicated low-loss dielectric types, such as Rogers®, sometimes the necessary small compromise in RF performance is tolerable.
 Attention to detail and strict design of distributed features including controlled impedance lines, through hole technology, grounding and layout yields a product which works well.
 Where necessary, double sided PCBs have been used, with intelligent distribution of circuit function areas to each side to optimise performance including isolation, EMC, power handling, ease of assembly and test.

 At the higher microwave frequencies, FCL has also worked with flexible, Rogers® type low loss dielectric materials and rigid (and brittle) alumina types for space hardware applications.
 On circuits like these FCL has successfully solved many RF isolation, screening and EMC issues with techniques such as compartmentalisation, frequency-appropriate attention to layout, selection of suitable high Q factor components and very good (low resistance and low inductance) grounding provision.